 Special Equipment

-Respirator (if checked, contact EHS Office for additional assis tance, unless already in the program)
+Respirator (if checked, contact EHS Office for additional assistance, unless already in the program)

-Special Precau utions

-Medical Surveillance (list)

-Temperature/Pressure Sensitive (explain)

-Primary Containment (ex., BSC, fume hood, glove box)

-Placarding and Signage (ex., PHS signage, hazard labels)

-Storage (list the chemical storage conditions)

-Other (list)

-Clean Up List steps needed to do as part of the cleanup procedure. • Clean work area - what needs to be done to clean the worksp. • If any materials will be stored following the procedure, docum (ex.
-Type of storage cabinet, requirement for vented caps, etc. • Potential waste produced during the experiment and procedure. pace and equipment in preparation for the next personment the appropriate storage locations and methods .)
+Special Precautions Medical Surveillance (list) Temperature/Pressure Sensitive (explain) Primary Containment (ex., BSC, fume hood, glove box) Placarding and Signage (ex., PHS signage, hazard labels) Storage (list the chemical storage conditions) Other (list) Clean Up List steps needed to do as part of the cleanup procedure. • Clean work area - what needs to be done to clean the workspace and equipment in preparation for the next person • If any materials will be stored following the procedure, document the appropriate storage locations and methods (ex.
+Type of storage cabinet, requirement for vented caps, etc.)

-F D

-Outline emergency procedures based on the types of incidents that if the EHS Coordinator if guidance is needed on the appropriate types of Major and/or minor spill, Skin/eye/respiratory exposure, Sharps injurionizing, radiation exposures (lasers, UV light, etc.), Loss of utilities (i nay occur.
-Examples include the following.
-Contact of responses. ry, Fire/explosion, Gas or cryogen release, Non-

-Comparting Day umanta

-Supporting Doc Use this section to provide links to useful documents, such as previous equipment manuals, or safety information related to the work.

-, , ,
+• Potential waste produced during the experiment and procedures for proper disposal.